haleywm/SolarManager/README.md

 Download a copy of this repository.
 You'll need to either generate a docker container using the provided Containerfile, or you can install the latest version of [Python](https://www.python.org/) (Code built and tested using Python 3.13.9), and install the requirements with `pip install -U -r requirements.txt`.

-Make a copy of `example_config.toml` at `config.toml` and fill in your account details and API key, and then adjust any other variables in the config to your liking.
+Before building or running the code, first make a copy of `example_config.toml` at `config.toml` and fill in your account details and API key, and then adjust any other variables in the config to your liking.

 You can now run the program with `python main.py`.
 If you would like to specify a different config file location than `config.toml`, you can instead use `python main.py path/to/config.toml`.
 Have fun!